 There are two types of non-renewable (or exhaustible) energy sources:

 - Conventional non-renewable energy sources.
-It's about fossil fuels: coal, oil and natural gas and chemical reactions between certain materials (batteries).
+These are fossil fuels: coal, oil and natural gas and chemical reactions between certain materials (batteries).
+In this case, it's about fossil fuels.

 - Non-conventional non-renewable energy sources.
 These energy sources come from agrofuels, biofuels, or cultivated fuels, and nuclear fuels (uranium and plutonium) used in nuclear power plants.